 Morocco Has Never Annexed the Sahara (Part IV)

-For centuries, Morocco’s sovereignty was extended over the Sahara.
+New York - For centuries, Morocco’s sovereignty was extended over the Sahara.
 Its sovereignty over the territory was only terminated when the Spanish and French divided the Kingdom into zones of influence.
 Following the dissociation of the question of the Spanish controlled territories of the Sahara and Sidi Ifni in the late 1960s, the discourse over the contested region has largely overlooked this historical fact.
 Accusing Morocco of occupying or annexing the Sahara is all the more mistaken because there is tangible evidence that historical ties existed between the tribes of the region and the Moroccan Sultans for centuries even before the advent of the national state.

 Even the much-politicized phrase “Western Sahara” had never been used before 1962.
 Since Spain started colonizing the Sahara in 1884, this territory was referred to in international literature as the “Spanish Protectorate of the African Coast” of Rio de Oro.
 And the process of the drawing of Spanish-controlled Sahara was not achieved until the signing of the Franco-Spanish Convention of 1912, which was signed after the Treaty of March 1912, the consequence of which also made Morocco a French Protectorate.